 Low-tech solutions that can be quickly implemented and easily used are part of the answer

-For example, KickStart, a non-profit organization that operates primarily within Kenya encouraging sustainable development through the use of technology among small-scale entrepreneurs, has developed human-powered irrigation pumps.
+For example, KickStart, a non-profit organisation that operates primarily within Kenya encouraging sustainable development through the use of technology among small-scale entrepreneurs, has developed human-powered irrigation pumps.

 Weighing 4.5 kilograms, KickStart’s MoneyMaker Hip pump is operated by hand, can push water up more than 50 feet from a well or reservoir, and can irrigate an acre of land.
 By introducing a tool that costs $34, is highly portable and allows for more efficient irrigation, it not only increases how much a farmer can grow, but also, improves the quality of those crops.
 Since 1998, more than 115,000 pumps have been purchased, 77,000 small-scale enterprises have been created, and 380,000 people have been lifted out of poverty.